webwealthme/waybackmachine-spam-check/README.md

 # waybackmachine-spam-check
-Just enter a website name and you will know if the domain was ever spamed in the past.
+Just enter a website name and you will know if the domain was spamed in the past.

-Haha, I had commited!